tachiyomiorg/website/src/help/faq/README.md

 1. Click on **MangaPark** extension and then **Chapter List Source**.
 1. Choose an option like **Smart list** or **Prioritize source**.
 1. Go back to **MangaPark**'s chapter list and refresh it.

-### Toonily

-#### Why am I unable to access Toonily?
-The Toonily source may have issues loading due to the Cloudflare bypass in WebView timing out.

 ### Removed Extensions